What is Klonopin?

-The common side effects should decrease with time, and it is advised that you inform your doctor if they persist or get worse, as your doctor may adjust the dose to manage the side effects.
+The common side effects of Klonopin should decrease with time, and it is advised that you inform your doctor if they persist or get worse.

-The severe side effects of Clonazepam are unlikely, and it is advised that you inform your prescribing doctor and look for medical assistance in case of severe side effects.
+The severe side effects are unlikely.
+However, it is suggested that you inform your doctor and look for immediate help if you notice them.

-A severe allergic reaction to Clonazepam is rarely noticed in patients; it is advised to seek immediate medical intervention if you notice symptoms like rashes, itching, swelling of the tongue, throat, or face, severe dizziness, and passing out.
+An allergic reaction is rare, and it is advised that you call for immediate help if you notice rashes, itching, or swelling of the face, throat, or tongue, severe dizziness, and difficulty breathing.

 How long does Klonopin stay in your system?